Section C1: Players

 - A Club or Licensed Agent or other person acting on a Club's behalf shall not approach any Contract Player or Conditional Contract Player directly or indirectly (which shall include statements made to the media) until 1st May prior to the date upon which the Player's contract is due to expire without receiving the prior written consent of the Club to whom the Player is contracted and such consent shall not be unreasonably withheld or delayed.
 Where such consent is withheld the Club wishing to make the approach may appeal to the RFL who shall be the final arbitrator.
 Both Clubs shall have the opportunity to make submissions to the RFL in the timescale set by the RFL.
 From 1st May prior to the expiry of his current contract any Club shall be entitled to enter into a contract with such Player subject to the compensation rules set out in these Operational Rules.

-- A Contract Player or a Conditional Contract Player or anyone acting on his behalf shall not be entitled to approach another Club (the "Contacted Club") until 1st May prior to the expiry of his current contract and the Contacted Club shall not respond in any way whether directly or indirectly (which shall include statements made to the media) without first receiving the consent of such Player's Club and such consent shall not be unreasonably withheld or delayed.
-Where such consent is withheld the Player wishing to make the approach may appeal to the RFL who shall be the final arbitrator.
-Both Club and the Player shall have the opportunity to make submissions to the RFL in the timescale set by the RFL.
+- A Fulltime Contracted Player or anyone acting on his behalf shall not be entitled to approach another Club (the "Contacted Club") until 1st May prior to the expiry of his current contract and the Contacted Club shall not respond in any way whether directly or indirectly (which shall include statements made to the media) without first receiving the consent of such Player's Club and such consent shall not be unreasonably withheld or delayed.
+For the avoidance of doubt such consent may be sought by the Player, his Agent or the Contacted Club.
+Where such consent is withheld the Player wishing to make the approach (his Agent or the Contacted Club) may appeal to the RFL who shall be the final arbitrator.
+All parties shall have the opportunity to make submissions to the RFL in the timescale set by the RFL.
 From 1st May prior to the expiry of his current contract a Player shall be entitled to enter into a contract with a Club subject to the compensation rules set out in these Operational Rules.